Online version of the Criteria

 Establishment and support of a national network of committees – An integrated network of National Immunoglobulin Governance Committees has been established, including the National Immunoglobulin Governance Advisory Committee and specialist working groups.
 The advice and recommendations of this committee network fundamentally informs the development, implementation and ongoing operation of the other governance program measures.

 Evolving the criteria for access - The Criteria for the clinical use of intravenous immunoglobulin in Australia (Criteria) were first published in 2007 and updated in 2012, and have been successful in defining the eligibility for access to product funded under the national blood arrangements.
-The Criteria is currently undergoing a third revision which is planned for release in BloodSTAR in 2018.
-Updates on the progress of this release can be viewed here.
+Version 3 of the Criteria was released in BloodSTAR in 2018.
+More information on the transition to Version 3 of the Criteria can be found here.

 Implementation of a national ordering and outcomes database – BloodSTAR has been developed to support prescribers, nurses, dispenser and health facilities, manage supply and order Ig products and assist them in meeting their obligations set out in the National Policy.
 BloodSTAR aims to facilitate a consistent and equitable approach to the application of the national policy and the Criteria, as well as improve transparency for governments and others to help inform supply and demand of immunoglobulin products.